-When it becomes necessary for a member of the teaching and research faculty to initiate a formal grievance procedure, that faculty member should contact the chair of the Faculty Grievance Committee to determine the correct procedure for filing the grievance.
+When it becomes necessary for a member of the teaching and research faculty to initiate a formal grievance procedure, that faculty member should consult the procedures posted on the Faculty Senate website to determine the correct procedure for filing the grievance.
 The Committee shall report its findings and make its recommendations to the Provost.
 If the grievance is of the Provost for Academic Affair's actions, the Committee shall report its findings and make its recommendations to the President of the University.
-If a grievance is of the President's action, the Committee shall report its findings and make its recommendations to the Board of Visitors.
+The decision of the President is final.